 INTRODUCTION 1

 The task force's mandate 1

 The importance of this moment 2

 What employment equity symbolizes 4

 Why is employment equity proactive?
 5

-Employment Equity is meant to be transformative e
+Employment Equity is meant to be transformative 6

 Equity means substantive equality 10

 Toward a transformative framework 11

 Common ground: The commitment to employment equity 14

-What has happened along the way?
 15

-A transformative framework: the three pillars of employment equity 20
+20

 Supportive and sustainable approaches to achieving employment equity 22

 Our process 23

 It takes all of us 28

 CHAPTER 1: EQUITABLE INCLUSION IN THE CHANGING WORLD OF

-WORK: TOWARD SUPPORTIVE & SUSTAINABLE COVERAGE 32
+It takes all of us CHAPTER 1: EQUITABLE INCLUSION IN THE CHANGING WORLD OF WORK: TOWARD SUPPORTIVE & SUSTAINABLE COVERAGE Introduction: Supportive, sustainable coverage Why the focus on employment still matters The workplaces covered by the Employment Equity Act framework Employment equity across Canada The Canadian population and labour market availability 32

 Introduction: Supportive, sustainable coverage 32

 Why the focus on employment still matters 32

 The workplaces covered by the Employment Equity Act framework 34

 Employment equity across Canada 39

 The Canadian population and labour market availability 40

 Achieving employment equity?
 42

 Are we truly measuring the changing workforce?
 45

 Understanding discouraged workers, overqualification and labour market availability 48

 CHAPTER 2: DATA JUSTICE 55

 The human rights purpose of employment equity data collection 55

 A steering committee for the data we need 56

 Disaggregation and intersectionality 59

 Building a mutually supportive relationship between privacy protections

 and employment equity 63

 Data justice in employment equity implementation and barrier removal 67

 Data justice for meaningful consultations 84

 Data justice for accountability: Regulatory oversight and public transparency 84

-CHAPTER 3: RETHINKING EQUITY GROUPS UNDER THE EMPLOYMENT EQUITY ACT FRAMEWORK 92 Introduction 92 What's in a name?
+CHAPTER 3: RETHINKING EQUITY GROUPS UNDER THE EMPLOYMENT EQUITY ACT FRAMEWORK

+Introduction 92 What's in a name?
 Terminology matters 93 History matters 94 First Nations, Métis and Inuit: Redefining relationships in the wake of truth and reconciliation 95 Disabled workers and accessibility in the wake of the International Convention on the Rights of Persons with Disabilities 118 A long way to go: Persisting challenges for women workers 128 Black workers in the wake of the International Decade for People of African Descent 137 Emerging from the PURGE - Full inclusion of 2SLGBTQI+ workers 146 Racialized workers beyond "visible minorities": Disaggregation and group cohesion 159 Inclusion in the Employment Equity Act framework, broadly understood 166 CHAPTER 4: STRENGTHENING IMPLEMENTATION: THE BARRIER REMOVAL PILLAR 189 Understanding proactive approaches: Beyond individual reasonable accommodation 189 Introduction 189 Representation and barriers 190 Beyond individual reasonable accommodation 196 Equity, barrier removal and non-disclosure agreements 230 Barriers that intersect with the workplace 234 Barriers in select federally regulated employers 241 CHAPTER 5: REACTIVATING THE MEANINGFUL CONSULTATIONS PILLAR 270 Introduction - Making consultations meaningful 270 Consultation under the current Employment Equity Act framework 276 Voice models 282 Enhancing employee voice in a modernized Employment Equity Act framework 286 Workplace training: Building communities of learning 292 Incentivizing training through Workplace Opportunities: Removing Barriers to Equity (WORBE) 296 CHAPTER 6: FUNDAMENTALLY RETHINKING THE REGULATORY OVERSIGHT PILLAR 302 Introduction: Regulatory oversight needs fundamental repair 302 Where we are: 303 The one-stop shop: Fundamentally rethinking oversight 314 Institutional architecture 320